torbennehmer/hacs-e3dc/README.md

 in touch on the issue and I'll give you a filedrop hosted on a private server of me.

+## Disclaimer

+This integration is provided without any warranty or support by E3DC (unfortunately).
+I do not take responsibility for any problems it may cause in all cases.
+Use it at your own risk.

 ## Installation

 The recommend way to install this extension is using HACS.
 If you want more